Treatment options for anal cancer vary depending on stage and type. The three treatment options for anal cancer include:

 Some thrivers may need a temporary ostomy when they are going through chemoradiation treatment to help them avoid the pain of going to the bathroom, but this can be reversed after treatment.

 There a much more invasive surgery called an abdominoperineal resection (APR), which may be recommended later in treatment.
-It may occur after chemoradiation is unsuccessful in treating the primary tumour, but the cancer has not metastisised to other locations in the body.
+It may occur after chemoradiation is unsuccessful in treating the primary tumor, but the cancer has not metastisized to other locations in the body.
 In this procedure, the surgeon will remove the anus, rectum, part of the colon and the lymph nodes.

 Due to the nature of this surgery, you will need to have a permanent colostomy.